flutter/website/assets-and-images.md

 #### Android

-To add a "splash screen" to your Flutter application, open `.../android/app/src/main/res/drawable/launch_background.xml`.
-You can use this [layer list drawable](https://developer.android.com/guide/topics/resources/drawable-resource.html#LayerList) XML to customize the look of your launch screen.
+To add a "splash screen" to your Flutter application, navigate to `.../android/app/src/main`.
+In `res/drawable/launch_background.xml`, You can use this [layer list drawable](https://developer.android.com/guide/topics/resources/drawable-resource.html#LayerList) XML to customize the look of your launch screen.
 The existing template provides an example for adding a image to to the middle of a white splash screen in commented code.
 You can uncomment it or use other [drawables](https://developer.android.com/guide/topics/resources/drawable-resource.html) to achieve the intended effect.

 #### iOS

-To add an image to the center of your "splash screen", navigate to `.../ios/Runner/Assets.xcassets/LaunchImage.imageset` and drop in images named `LaunchImage.png`, `LaunchImage@2x.png`, `LaunchImage@3x.png`.
-If you use different filenames, you'll have to update `.../ios/Runner/Assets.xcassets/LaunchImage.imageset/Contents.json`.
+To add an image to the center of your "splash screen", navigate to `.../ios/Runner`.
+In, `Assets.xcassets/LaunchImage.imageset`, drop in images named `LaunchImage.png`, `LaunchImage@2x.png`, `LaunchImage@3x.png`.
+If you use different filenames, you'll also have to update the `Contents.json` file in the same directory.

 You can also fully customize your launch screen storyboard in Xcode by opening `.../ios/Runner.xcworkspace`.
-Drop in images by opening `Runner/Runner/Assets.xcassets` in the Project Navigator or do any customization using the Interface Builder in `Runner/Runner/LaunchScreen.storyboard`.
+Navigate to `Runner/Runner` in the Project Navigator and drop in images by opening `Assets.xcassets` or do any customization using the Interface Builder in `LaunchScreen.storyboard`.

 ![Adding launch icons in Xcode](/images/assets-and-images/ios-launchscreen-xcode.png)